Broaden-and-build: Later development

-Fredrickson's original broaden-and-build theory focused solely how positive emotions broaden one's attention.
+Fredrickson's original broaden-and-build theory focused solely on how positive emotions broaden one's attention.
 Later theorists give more weight to the importance of psychological narrowing in addition to broadening when building personal resources.
 Narrowing is typically associated with negative emotions, but their adverse effects can be counterbalanced by positive emotions.
 Therefore, the beneficial aspects of narrowing can be experienced without harmful effects if both positive and negative emotions are experienced in proportion.

 The creative process is often studied in relation to this, as it involves a widening of the mind, building of personal resources, and both sides of the emotional spectrum.

 A 2005 study found that naturally creative people experience wider mood swings, spending a lot of time in both positive and negative emotional spaces depending on what they are trying to accomplish at the time.
 Too much time on either side can be detrimental: excessive positive emotions without an appropriate counterbalance can make people aloof and unfocused.

 The creative process is often discussed in two stages: defocused attention, followed by focused attention.

 Defocused attention occurs when a person is able to see a wide range of possibilities and take in as much information as possible.
 Focused attention takes place when more negative emotions are felt and causes people to analyze the possibilities they found during defocused attention.
 Without this process, concrete ideas do not form.

 The whole-brain hypothesis of creativity also promotes the importance of psychological narrowing.
 The theory states that the defocused stage uses a greater portion of the right side of the brain, whereas the focused process uses more of the left side.
 Creativity necessitates communication between the two hemispheres to form coherent theories and develop personal skills.

 Support

-Fredrickson has conducted randomized controlled lab studies in which participants are randomly assigned to watch films that induce positive emotions such as amusement and contentment, negative emotions such as fear and sadness, or no emotions.
-Participants who experience positive emotions show heightened creativity, inventiveness, and "big picture" perceptual focus.
+Fredrickson has conducted randomized controlled lab studies in which participants are randomly assigned to watch films that induce positive emotions such as joy and contentment, negative emotions such as fear and anger, or no emotions.
+Then, Fredrickson and her colleagues asked participants to write down things that they would like to do “right then” under those emotions.
+Participants who experience positive emotions list significantly more actions than those in the neutral or negative conditions.
+In contrast, fear and anger lead to fewer listed actions than the neutral condition.
+This is supported by a previous positive affect experiment conducted by Isen and colleagues, which showed that participants who experience positive emotions show heightened creativity, inventiveness, and "big picture" perceptual focus.
 Longitudinal intervention studies show that positive emotions help develop long-term resources such as psychological resilience and flourishing.
 Positive emotions do not just signify current thriving: they can also create broader thought-action repertoires, which lead to increased resources and more satisfied lives.